Flamenco guitarists: The best guitarists in flamenco history

-He was born with flamenco in his veins and learned his first falsetas under the guidance of his father, don Isidro Muñoz, whom the young Manolo considers his greatest influence as a teacher and guitarist.
+Manuel Muñoz Alcón was born on November 24th, 1943 in Sanlùcar de Barrameda, with flamenco in his veins.
+He learned his first falsetas under the guidance of his father, don Isidro Muñoz, whom the young Manolo considered his greatest influence as a teacher and guitarist.

 His most important contributions are divided into two areas.
-First of all, he was a great teacher: at first of Vicente Amigo, David Carmona and then of many who to some extent seek his approval before going out into the world.
-His second great contribution is in composition, as his pieces enjoy a harmonic and rhythmic richness that can only be compared to those of Paco de Lucia and Sabicas.
+Firstly, he was a great teacher : at first of Vicente Amigo, David Carmona, and then of many who to some extent sought his approval before going out into the world.
+His second great contribution is in composition, as his pieces regale with a harmonic and rhythmic richness that can only be compared to those of Paco de Lucia and Sabicas.

-In this regard, Manolo Sanlùcar himself said that he, Paco de Lucía and Serranito realized what flamenco guitar was lacking: harmony.
+In this regard, Manolo Sanlùcar himself said that he, Paco de Lucía and Serranito realized what flamenco guitar was lacking : harmony.
 This is how this giant began the delicate task of creating new ways of expressing flamenco.
-His musical compositions are alive in the culture of Spain and because of this he was recognized with the awards “Gold Medal for Merit in Fine Arts” and “Favorite Son of the province of Cadiz”.
+His musical compositions are alive in the culture of Spain, and for this he was recognized with the awards “Gold Medal for Merit in Fine Arts” and “Favorite Son of the province of Cadiz”.